DP-Hype: Federated Differentially Private Hyperparameter Search: Utility Analysis

+Importantly, the event that the noise overcomes $\gamma$ at least once is a necessary condition that must occur whenever \tool{} outputs a bad hyperparameter, though it is not a sufficient condition on its own.
+Thus, we can safely use this event in the proof to upper-bound the failure probability and derive a lower bound for \tool{}'s success probability.
 An immediate consequence of this analysis is that the number of clients does not affect the noise magnitude due to secure summation.
-Furthermore, the probability of \tool{} selecting a good hyperparameter grows exponentially with the gap $\gamma$, which aligns with intuition: When the separation between good and bad hyperparameters is large, noise is unlikely to reverse the outcome, even under limited privacy budgets.
+Furthermore, the probability of \tool{} selecting a good hyperparameter grows exponentially with the gap $\gamma$, which matches intuition: When the separation between good and bad hyperparameters is large, noise unlikely reverses the outcome, even under limited privacy budgets.
 Conversely, the success probability decreases as the number of bad hyperparameters grows, since each additional candidate introduces another chance for noise to shift the outcome incorrectly.
 Note that $\noisemultiplier$ is directly influenced by $\numlocaltops$ as $\numlocaltops$ contributes to the sensitivity of $\votingvec$, which is why the trade-off between privacy and utility is also visible indirectly in this bound.